ccev/Taubsi/README.md

 ## Quick disclaimer

-This is a raid bot i designed specifically to suit the needs of my community.
+This is a raid bot i specifically designed to suit the needs of my community.
 Initially I put it on GitHub to streamline my personal workflow, however people were interested in the project and I decided to implement some things to make it work more universally.

-Because of this, I don't like to take suggestions or help with any issues you have.
-Regardless, feel free to do the following:
+Because of this, I don't enjoy taking suggestions or helping with any issues you have.
+Regardless, feel free to open issues or DM me on Discord and I can take a look.
+Maybe I like the idea or you found a bug I over-looked 🙂

-- Open an issue on GitHub if you have a good suggestion
-- DM me if you desperately need help
-- If you think you encountered a bug, DM me about it first, then open an issue

 ## Features

-There are 4 main features in this bot: Raid, RaidInfo, Setup, Dmap.
+- Raids
+  - Easy Raid organization using simple messages anyone can create
+  - Raid Infos (1 Raid = 1 message)
+  - Interactive raid map in Discord
+- Setup
+  - Allows player's to set their team, level and name
+- Linking & stats (if you have the data)
+  - Automatic team and level sync
+  - Leaderboards
+  - Player stats
+- Internal and light-weight PogoData module parses Protos, translations, GM and pogoinfo raids
+- UIcon support
+- Raid organization works fine when scans are down
+- Supports English & German

 ### Raids